3 Days in Lyon – The Perfect Itinerary

 Tour the Fourvière Basilica

 Compared to the other churches in Lyon, Fourvière Basilica is quite young.
-Construction started in the late 19th century, and it took only 30 years to finish.
+Construction started in the late 19th century and took only 30 years.

 Address: 8 Place de Fourvière